Irish Bacon and Cabbage

 Bake potatoes in oven (200 deg.
 C) for 1 hour, or until cooked, cut the

-top off the potato and scoop out cooked potato with a spoon (don't discard)
+top off the potato and scoop out cooked potato with a spoon (don't

-and butter and puree, season with salt and pepper.
-Trim fillet so it is 1cm
+Combine cooked potato and butter and puree, season with salt and pepper.

-thick and fits into the potato case and fry for about 30sec on each side in
+Trim fillet so it is 1cm thick and fits into the potato case and fry for

-a hot fry pan (longer if you like meat well cooked).
-Remove steak and leave
+about 30sec on each side in a hot fry pan (longer if you like meat well

-to one side.
-Place onions in microwave for 90sec on high, then place them
+cooked).
+Remove steak and leave to one side.
+Place onions in microwave

-in the fry pan that cooked the beef, add beef stock and reduce over high heat
+add beef stock and reduce over high heat till reduced by 2/3.
+Add

-till reduced by 2/3.
-Add Guinness, reduce a little more then add about 50g
+Guinness, reduce a little more then add about 50g of cooked potato to

-of cooked potato to thicken.
-To arrange the pies place a piece of steak in
+thicken.
+To arrange the pies place a piece of steak in each potato case,

-sauce and finally top with pureed potato.
+finally top with pureed potato.
 Place in oven (220 deg.
 C) for 5-7min

 and serve with Draught Guinness.